aisbergg/python-confmerge/README.md

 Perform a dry run (don't write output file but print result on stdout):
 ```
-confmerge -d 1.yml 2.yml not-touched.yml
+confmerge --dry-run 1.yml 2.yml not-touched.yml
 ```

 ## License

 ConfMerge is released under the LGPL v3 License.
-See LICENSE for more information.
+See [LICENSE](LICENSE) for more information.